AdityaDRathore/Inventory-Management-Software/PTA.md

 This updated timeline prioritizes completing 2-3 key pages and their backend logic for the client demonstration.
 Adjust based on progress and feedback.
 ```
+Next Steps
+Create the Login/Registration page and connect it to the backend authentication API.
+Design the Dashboard page with dummy data.
+Implement the Inventory Management page with product list, add product form, and search/filter options.